 ~ Client Testimonial

 We expect a lot from our health professionals.
 They have demanding positions, and when making decisions that will affect the health and well-being of their patients, there is no room for error.
-However, they are human too.
-They can succumb to burnout/stress, addictions, emotional or mental illness and behavioral issues, like everyone else.
-The difference is their problems can directly impact the safety of the patients they care for.
+However, they are human, and can succumb to stress and burnout, emotional or mental illness, and behavioral issues and addictions like everyone else.
+The difference is, healthcare occupations are considered “safety sensitive” positions and if health professionals are experiencing potentially impairing illnesses, it may directly impact the safety of the patients they care for.

 What are the advantages of managed recovery with HPAP?

-HPAP believes intervention and recovery management can save a career, a reputation, or even a life.
+Intervention and recovery management that can save a career, a reputation, or even a life.

-HPAP provides education regarding health and wellbeing for professionals in safety sensitive positions
+Access to education on health and wellbeing for professionals in safety sensitive positions